duncombe/wikis/Development-of-Test-Themes.md

     *  [NERACOOS Water Level Obs/Model Viewer](http://www.neracoos.org/datatools/forecast/modelobs)

 ## Theme 2B: Oil Tanker Spill
-An oil tanker loaded has collided with another vessel 5 nautical miles SE of the entrance to Delaware Bay (NOTE: can we use the other coast, maybe SF Bay?).
+An oil tanker loaded has collided with another vessel 5 nautical miles SE of the entrance to Delaware Bay _(NOTE: can we use another coast, maybe SF Bay?)_.
 A large quantity of oil has been released into the marine environment, threatening the shoreline of a particular coastline.

 #### Questions to Guide Corresponding IPython Notebooks
-* Can we discover, access and map high resolution coastline and velocity vectors from a real time data set accessible through catalogs and then map modeled water velocity vectors at a point in the future from the designated time of the test in the same geographic area?
+* Can we discover, access and map high resolution coastline data and observed real-time sea surface current vectors in a designated bounding box for a designated time?
-* Can we discover, access and map bathymetry, tidal data, currents, winds, and overlay that with data reflecting coastal ecological vulnerabilities in a designated bounding box for a designated time in single IPython notebook?
+* Can we discover, access and map model projections of sea surface current vectors in a designated bounding box over a future period of time?
-* Can we discover, access and map satellite remote sensing images in real time against real time and future model projection data of velocity vectors in a single IPython notebook?
+* Can we discover, access and map satellite remote sensing data of sea surface currents against observations and modeled projections of sea surface currents in a single IPython notebook?
+* Can we discover, access and map coastline, bathymetry, tides, waves, currents, winds, and overlay these values with data reflecting coastal ecological vulnerabilities in a designated bounding box for a designated time?
-* Can we discover, access and map high resolution coastline, velocity vectors, and data on the [core IOOS biological variables](http://www.iooc.us/activities/biological-integration-observation-task-team/)?
+* Can we discover, access and overlay data relating to the [core IOOS biological variables](http://www.iooc.us/activities/biological-integration-observation-task-team/)?
 * Can we discover, access and map an oil spill trajectory using GNOME for a particular location?
-    *  Answering this question will also mean answering the question of whether we can discover, access and use wind speed data and river flow rates data in a single script and then call the GNOME model to run the scenario after entering a specified spill size, location, pollutant type, model duration, and uncertainty (See, [GNOME Example Problem Document](http://response.restoration.noaa.gov/sites/default/files/Gnome_NSlope_Ex.pdf)).
+    *  Answering this question will also mean answering the question of whether we can discover, access and use wind speed and river flow rates in a single script, and consequently call the GNOME model to run the scenario after entering a specified spill size, location, pollutant type, model duration, and uncertainty (See, [GNOME Example Problem Document](http://response.restoration.noaa.gov/sites/default/files/Gnome_NSlope_Ex.pdf)).
     * Consider reaching out to OR&R to discuss this test case.

 ####Required Data to Answer Questions
-* real-time winds
-* waves
-* water density
-* synthetic aperture radar
+* Wind speed/direction (NOAA, IOOS Regions)
+* Wave direction and height (NOAA, IOOS Regions)
-* high-frequency coastal radar
+* Surface currents and direction (e.g IOOS high-frequency coastal radar, IOOS/NOAA current meters)
+* Synthetic aperture radar (SAR) data
-* satellite remote sensing images
+* Satellite remote sensing data (e.g. Advanced Scatterometer (ASCAT METOP-A))
-* wind speed/direction
+* Near real-time water levels (NOAA)
+* Long-term coastal tidal gauges (USGS, NOAA, USACE) [NOAA Tides Online](http://tidesonline.nos.noaa.gov/plotcomp.shtml?station_info=8410140+-+Eastport,%20ME&type=Tide+Data)
+* Long-term stream gauges (USGS)
+* Rapid deployment tide gauges (USGS)
+* Rapid deployment stream gauges (USGS)
-* surface currents
+* Water density
-* threatened and endangered species data
+* High resolution coastline data
-* shoreline types
+* Shoreline types
+* Bathymetry
-* river flow data
+* Threatened and endangered species data (NOAA NOS, BOEM)
-* high resolution coastline data
-* bathymetry
-* boundaries (vessel traffic, shipping lanes, state/territorial waters boundaries)
+* Societal boundaries (vessel traffic, shipping lanes, state/territorial waters boundaries)
 * [IOOS Core Biological Variables](http://www.iooc.us/activities/biological-integration-observation-task-team/)
 * RESOURCES Consulted:
     *  [Maritime Environmental Emergency Oil Spill Trajectory Model](http://www.amsa.gov.au/environment/maritime-environmental-emergencies/national-plan/General-Information/OSTM/faq/answers.asp)